 MSc in Resource Recovery

-By studying this unique master programme in Resource Recovery, given by the Swedish Centre for Resource Recovery, you will develop skills and competence to analyze and resolve problems related to disposing, processing and recycling of residuals into useful products.
+By studying this unique master program in Resource Recovery, given by the Swedish Centre for Resource Recovery, you will develop skills and competence to analyze and resolve problems related to disposing of, processing and recycling of residuals into useful products.

 In the second semester you specialize in one of the following areas:

 - energy with a focus on thermal energy recovery: producing electricity and heat but also cooling and vehicle fuel by various thermal processes.

 - polymer technology: materials development and methods to facilitate sustainable recycling of polymeric materials.